awsdocs/amazon-ecs-developer-guide/doc_source/cloudwatch-metrics.md

 If you're starting your agent manually \(for example, if you're not using the Amazon ECS\-optimized AMI for your container instances\), see [Manually updating the Amazon ECS container agent \(for non\-Amazon ECS\-Optimized AMIs\)](manually_update_agent.md)\.

 Your Amazon ECS container instances also require the `ecs:StartTelemetrySession` permission on the IAM role that you launch your container instances with\.
 If you created your Amazon ECS container instance role before CloudWatch metrics were available for Amazon ECS, you might need to add this permission\.
-For information about checking your Amazon ECS container instance role and attaching the managed IAM policy for container instances, see [To check for the `ecsInstanceRole` in the IAM console](instance_IAM_role.md#procedure_check_instance_role)\.
+For information about checking your Amazon ECS container instance role and attaching the managed IAM policy for container instances, see [Checking for the container instance \( `ecsInstanceRole`\) in the IAM console](instance_IAM_role.md#procedure_check_instance_role)\.

 **Note**
 You can disable CloudWatch metrics collection by setting `ECS_DISABLE_METRICS=true` in your Amazon ECS container agent configuration\.
 For more information, see [Amazon ECS container agent configuration](ecs-agent-config.md)\.